 - Transfer the mixture to the muffin tin;

 Woo-hoo!
 Your healthy banana nut muffins are ready!
+So.
+Easy.

 HOW LONG TO BAKE BANANA NUT MUFFINS